Wilfred/wilfred.github.com/_posts/2015-05-09-effective-technical-interviews.markdown

 </div>
 {% endhighlight %}

-> 1: What does the CSS selector `.article` match?
+> 1: What does the CSS selector `#article` match?

-> 2: What's the difference between `.article a` and `.article > a`?
+> 2: What's the difference between `#article a` and `#article > a`?

-> 3: Write a CSS selector that only matches the first paragraph element in an article div.
+> 3: Write a CSS selector that only matches the first paragraph element in a div with an article ID.

-These questions are incremental, but there's opportunities for great candidates to shine.
-In addition to just answering the question, experienced CSS developers will use exact terminology (child vs descendant in question 2) and comment on the bigger picture (`:first-child` browser support, CSS level 2 vs level 3).
+These questions are incremental, but there are also opportunities for experienced candidates to show-off.
+You can add open-ended questions like 'is this good HTML?' to see how candidates think.

+(Things you might discuss here include: `alt` tags on the `img`, using classes vs IDs for divs, and the HTML 5 `<article>` tag).

+## Use Standard Questions

 It's also important to have a standard set of questions that you ask candidates.